Real Madrid transfer news: AC Milan complete €20m Theo Hernandez signing as Spanish side's selling spree continues | Goal.com

 He joined midfielders Franck Kessie (Atalanta), Rade Krunic and Ismael Bennacer (both Empoli) as summer arrivals to the Serie A side.

-Meanwhile, Hernandez's transfer means Madrid have broken €100m for off-season sales following previous exits of Marcos Llorente (Atletico Madrid), Raul de Tomas (Benfica), Mateo Kovacic (Chelsea) and Alvaro Tejero (Eibar).
+Meanwhile, Theo's transfer means Madrid have broken €100m for off-season sales following previous exits of Marcos Llorente (Atletico Madrid), Raul de Tomas (Benfica), Mateo Kovacic (Chelsea) and Alvaro Tejero (Eibar).

 Gareth Bale and Isco are among the higher profile players also linked with an exit from a side looking to perform far better following a 2019 without major silverware.